mapbox/meetup_interactive_mapping_demo/README.md

 # Hands on! 🖐 Mapbox Interactive Mapping Demo

-This repository containst the project files for the Interactive Mapping Workshop.
+This repository contains the project files for the Interactive Mapping Workshop.
 Create a fork and let us know what you create!

 Here's how to get started: